 W4GF: Building a movement

 W4GF’s strength is rooted in building and sustaining connections among women in all of their diversity, and building an effective global movement.
-The core work of the W4GF Secretariat is to build, strengthen and sustain W4GF as a virtual network of diverse advocates o promote gender equality through the Global Fund; and to secure the infrastructure that will support their work and activities in a cohesive manner.
+The core work of the W4GF Secretariat is to build, strengthen and sustain W4GF as a virtual network of diverse advocates to promote gender equality through the Global Fund; and to secure the infrastructure that will support their work and activities in a cohesive manner.

 The direction of W4GF is overseen by its Advisory Group, and informed by W4GF Collaborators at national levels as well as other key stakeholders.
 W4GF works closely with networks of women living with HIV and women from key affected populations, including through NSWP and INPUD, as well as with the three Communities Delegations to the Global Fund Board and the Community, Rights and Gender Regional Communication Platforms and other allies.

 In addition to the core movement building, the W4GF Secretariat is guided by three objectives.

 In 2013, The first phase of organising was supported by the Secretariat of the Global Fund to Fight AIDS, Tuberculosis and Malaria and facilitated by AIDS Strategy, Advocacy and Policy (ASAP Ltd) with other women and organisations (notably the ATHENA Network and the Communities Delegation to the Board of the Global Fund) to bring gender activists and the Global Fund closer together.